prof-rossetti/georgetown-opim-557-201803/assignments/activex-controls/assignment.md

 > Hint: declare a variable outside the scope of the button's click event subprocedure, and increment the variable's value from inside the scope of the click event subprocedure.

+> Hint: the first hint may only work if you declare the variable at the top of your VBA document, above any other subprocedure definitions.
+If you desire more flexibility in the positioning of your code, you might want to explore using [`Static`](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/modifiers/static) instead of `Dim`,  to change the scope of your variable.

 #### Combo Box Challenge

 The user should be able to use a combo box to select one of at least three options.